 Sara Nesbitt joined The Erie Community Foundation as Executive Coordinator in 2023.

 In this role she provides executive support to the President and serves as administrative liaison to Board of Trustees and committees as directed by Executive Staff.
 She also provides administrative support and coordination of Foundation events.

 Ms. Nesbitt joins the Foundation after ten years of experience with Gannon University Center for Social Concerns and Global Exploration, most recently as the Program Coordinator and Research Assistant.
 She earned an MA in English at Gannon and a BA in English from Thiel College.

 In service to her community, she volunteers Erie Episcopal, Episcopal Dioceses of Western New York and Northwestern Pennsylvania and Our West Bayfront.
 She enjoys camping, crafting and the Cleveland Browns.
 She and her spouse are committed to the revitalization of Erie, as they have purchased a house in the Our West Bayfront neighborhood where they live with their dog and cats.

 Erin Doolin Fessler joined The Erie Community Foundation as the Marketing and Public Relations Director in 2004.
-In 2012, she was named Vice President of Marketing and Communications, and in 2016 she was named Vice President of Marketing and Community Relations.
+In 2012, she was named Vice President of Marketing and Communications, and in 2016 she was named Vice President of Marketing and Community/Government Relations.

 Khristina Bowman joined The Erie Community Foundation as the Communications Associate in 2012.